What's in Your Forest?

 - Source data for all reports given in the Full Parcel Report.

-The Full Parcel Report is generated into a PDF document accessible to the User, at “My Reports”, where they are held for a week allowing the User to download them to a local machine.
+Each Full Parcel Report is generated into a PDF document accessible to the User, at “My Reports”.
+They are held for a week allowing the User to download them to a local machine.
 When the reports are prepared (generally less than 5 minutes), the User is notified by an e-mail of the report’s completion.
-The reports are saved to the User’s desktop and can be viewed, printed, electronically mailed to other Users, or passed on for related needs.
+The reports are saved to the User’s desktop and can be viewed, printed, electronically sent to other Users, or passed on for related needs.
 Through modifying the economic portfolio’s conditions, the User is able to conduct ‘sensitivity analyses’ to see how changes to a single variable impact the ‘bottom line’ of parcel value and harvest scheduling events.

 Some of the user groups we work with include: